 Welcome to The New Standard!
-Our staff is looking forward to providing your child with every educational opportunity for maximum academic growth and emotional development.
+Our staff is looking forward to providing your child with every educational opportunity for maximum growth in the academic and social-emotional areas.
+Our goal is to provide meaningful instruction, positive for you and your child.

-The New Standard Mission Statement Serving the city of Flint with a higher standard in education excellence and community wellness.
+The New Standard Mission Statement

+Serving the city of Flint with a higher standard in education excellence and community wellness.